NjuChenlab/DeepER/README.md

 ```

 Running the above code yields the following two files:

-`Checkpoints_window/`  ---This file stores the best models produced during the model run
+`Checkpoints_window/` : This file stores the best models produced during the model run.

-`img_window/`          ---This file stores each indicator graph during the operation of the model, including loss function, accuracy rate, PR curve, etc
+`img_window/`                  : This file stores each indicator graph during the operation of the model, including loss function, accuracy rate, PR curve, etc.

-### step4.predict the genome-wide R-loops (The output result is the probability value of each base predicted to be R-loop)
+### step4.Predict the genome-wide R-loops (The output result is the probability value of each base predicted to be R-loop)

-Warning: Note that when running the following code, make sure that the config.py file contains checkpoint='./Checkpoints_window/' + name_modle + '/best_model.pth' and is_train = None
+Warning: Note that when running the following code, make sure that the `config.py` file contains `checkpoint='./Checkpoints_window/' + name_modle + '/best_model.pth'` and `is_train = None`.

 ```bash
 python main.py -width 5000 -label traindata/label_intersect/ -neg traindata/negtest.bed -pkl_path traindata/hg38_pkl/